The general synopsis for UK

 - Weather

-- Rain or drizzle.
+- Rain or squally showers.

 - Visibility